 Sep9

-“Teaches the importance of intersensory prayer in bringing our children to the Lord for healing and delivery.”⇒ As parents will you take your children to the Lord who are caught in a life of sin, addiction, and destruction.
+“Teaches the importance of intersensory prayer in seeing our loved one’s Saved.”⇒ As parents will you take your children to the Lord who are caught in a life of sin, addiction, and destruction.
 Will you take them to the Lord when they’re in a moral and spiritual decline?
 Will you take them to the Lord when they’ve fallen into some sort of perverse and deviant behavior.
 Will you take them to Lord whatever it may be.
 Maybe they’ve fallen into sadomasochisms or cutting themselves.
 Maybe their narcissistic.
 Maybe they’re suffering from depression or suicidal thoughts.
 Maybe they’re acting bizarre or antisocial.

-“Calls for a love that is sharing in other people’s miseries.
-(True love gets caught up in other people’s condition.)” ⇒ Will you make other peoples pain your pain.
+“Teaches how true love will identify with the needs and plights of others as if it were our own.-(V. 22)” ⇒ Will you make other peoples pain your pain.
 This is what intercessory prayer is all about.
 When we pray for other’s needs we pray as if they are our own needs.
 We mourn for those who mourn.
 We hurt for those who hurt.
 Their need is our need.

 Additional Notes & Applications

-Calls for humble posture of heart in bringing our issues to Jesus, that we got a problem that we can’t solve on our own without God’s help.
+Calls for humility of heart in bringing our issues to Jesus, that we got a problem that we can’t solve on our own without God’s help.

 It should be noted that the Gospel of Mark identifies her by the less theologically-loaded term as a Greek born in Syrian Phoenicia.-{Mark 7:26} In Jesus’ time, Gentiles from this area were known as Syrophoenicians.
 “Canaanite” is a outdated term, and had not been used for centuries.
 The word “Canaanite” has theological overtones.
 The Canaanites were those who lived in the Promised Land prior to the arrival of the Israelites.
 The Canaanites worshipped idols and sacrificed their children to pagan gods, and thus were a threat to God’s people, whose first commandment ordered them “You shall have no other gods.”
 The Canaanites were Israel’s long-standing enemies, the people who had stood between the early Israelites and their promised land.5 The Canaanites’ “idolatrous religion was a constant threat to the religious purity of the people of Yahweh indeed, the enemies of God.
 To call this woman a Canaanite is make her a total outsider, unworthy of God’s grace.